Securing an External Function¶

 After adding security restrictions, call your function again to make sure that you can still call it.

-To help secure access to the proxy service from inside Snowflake, the API integration owner specifies a whitelist of endpoints that the API integration object can access.
-Don’t forget to review the whitelist to make sure that it is as narrow as practical.
+To help secure access to the proxy service from inside Snowflake, the API integration owner specifies an allowed list of endpoints that the API integration object can access.
+Don’t forget to review the allowed list to make sure that it is as narrow as practical.

 Secure the Remote Service¶

 If you created your own remote service, don’t forget to secure that.

 The details depend upon the implementation of the remote service and are outside the scope of this document.

 In most cases, the remote service should use HTTPS, not HTTP.